 - Investment Banking: You are like a real estate agent, but for businesses rather than properties.
 You represent companies and help them buy, sell, or raise capital, and you earn a commission when they do so.

 - Private Equity: You are more like a real estate investor, buying homes and commercial properties, improving them, and then selling them again in a few years to earn a profit – but you do this with large companies rather than properties.

-You can earn a lot of money if you’re successful in either field, but the ceiling is far higher in private equity for the same reason the ceiling is higher for real estate investors than it is for brokers: if an asset’s price increases by 2x, 5x, or 10x, the investors reap all the gains (see: more on private equity compensation here).
+You can earn a lot of money if you’re successful in either field, but the ceiling is far higher in private equity for the same reason the ceiling is higher for real estate investors than it is for brokers: if an asset’s price increases by 2x, 5x, or 10x, the investors reap all the gains (see: more the private equity career path).

 By contrast, if you’re a broker or an investment banker, you earn commissions that are a small percentage of the selling price, no matter how well or poorly the deal performs afterward.

-Undergraduates often start in investment banking and then use the experience to move into other fields (“exit opportunities”), such as private equity, hedge funds, and corporate development, after a few years.
+Undergraduates often start as investment banking analysts and then use the experience to move into other fields (“exit opportunities”), such as private equity, hedge funds, and corporate development, after a few years.